HL7/cql-ig/input/pages/patterns.md

 To represent Antithrombotic Therapy Not Administered, implementing systems reference the canonical of the "Antithrombotic Therapy" value set using the ([cqf-notDoneValueSet]({{site.data.fhir.ver.ext}}/StructureDefinition-cqf-notDoneValueSet.html)) extension to indicate providers did not administer any of the medications in the "Antithrombotic Therapy" value set.
-By referencing the value set URI to negate the entire value set rather than reporting a specific member code from the value set, clinicians are not forced to arbitrarily select a specific medication from the "Antithrombotic Therapy" value set that they did not administer in order to negate.
+By referencing the value set URI to negate the entire value set rather than a specific member code from the value set, clinicians are not forced to arbitrarily select a specific medication from the "Antithrombotic Therapy" value set that they did not administer in order to negate.

-When this pattern is used in FHIR resources, the CQL needs to take this into account by looking for the `notDoneValueSet` extension:
+When this pattern is used in FHIR resources, the CQL needs to take this into account by looking for the `cqf-notDoneValueSet` extension:

 ```cql
 define "Antithrombotic Class Not Administered":